AayushShah-904/bharatomni_week_1/week1_daily_deliverables.md

 ---

-## Day 3 — Naive RAG: Understanding the Full Pipeline
+## Day 3 — Naive RAG Pipeline: From Documents to Answers

 **Date:** Day 3